 Once your application is approved by your state Member Board, instructions are provided to register for the exam.
 Generally, states conduct the assessments once in the spring and once in the fall with each state determining its testing schedule.
 Acceptable payment methods also vary state by state but generally include credit or debit card and personal check.

 Veterans with G.I.
 Bill or vocational rehabilitation benefits may be able to request reimbursement.

-The examination begins at 8:00 am.
-Therefore, arrive early to the exam location to ensure you have time to complete any paperwork required.
+Arrive early to the exam location to ensure you have time to complete any paperwork required.
 The exam is closed-book, and you are provided an exam booklet, with tear-out scratch paper, and a mechanical pencil.
 You are allowed to bring your protractor, straight edge, engineer’s scale, and a portable, silent, non-printing, non-programmable calculator.

 You will be asked to sign a Statement of Examination Compliance form before you begin your exam.
 Please make sure you understand the expectations and follow the rules of the testing center.
 At the conclusion of your exam, return any materials provided to you, including the exam booklet and answer sheet, to the test facilitator.

 Your exam results are reported to your State Member Board Examination Administrator within 60 days of test completion.
 Results are not reported to individual test takers.
 To find out whether or not you passed the examination, contact your State Board.